orixdb/.github/README.md

 # .github
-Simple multi-model NoSQL database, written in and for Nim and Nodejs
+An efficient multi-model NoSQL database, written in Rust for the modern web.